-Finlay Lloyd Smalls is an ongoing project where we give its authors sixty pages to create a book.
-Published together in groups, the first five Smalls came out in 2013, and now we have commissioned another five to be released in early September this year, shoulder to shoulder, as an offering of vital writing by Australian authors.
+Finlay Lloyd Smalls is a project where we give its authors sixty pages to create a book.
+Published together in groups, shoulder to shoulder, as an offering of vital writing by Australian authors.
 In a market where each new book jostles for attention, FL Smalls is a lively antidote to celebrity-driven publishing.
 Whether producing fiction, non-fiction, poetry, or graphic and illustrated stories, Smalls writers vary from first time authors to the well-known, but they join together to create a varied and unusual collection.

 $45 for any five